apresdev/apres-terraform/modules/aws/cloudwatchlogs_regional/README.md

 # CloudWatch Logs Group

-Sets up and configures CloudWatch Logs, with a KMS key for encryption.
-If the KMS Key ARN is not passed in as a variable, a new KMS Key will be generated.
+Sets up and configures regional resources for CloudWatch Logs (CWL).
+This is meant to be created once per AWS account and region.

+Resources created include:
+* A KMS key, to be used for encrypting CloudWatch Log Groups
+* An alias /aws/apres/cloudwatchlogs to be consumed by the apres/cloudwatchlogs module
+* Appropriate key policy for CWL to use the key.

+Future considerations:
+* A subscription to move CWL to S3 or OpenSearch automatically.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements